backstage/backstage/docs/overview/stability-index.md

 ### `test-utils-core` [GitHub](https://github.com/backstage/backstage/tree/master/packages/test-utils-core/)

 Internal testing utilities that are separated out for usage in
-@backstage/core-api.
-All exports are re-exported by @backstage/test-utils.
+@backstage/core-app-api and @backstage/core-plugin-api.
+All exports are
+re-exported by @backstage/test-utils.
 This package should not be depended on directly.

 Stability: See @backstage/test-utils